 FOR IMMEDIATE RELEASE: Feb.
 27, 2009

-Media inquiries about this issue should be directed to Deanna Nelson, communications specialist in the Capital Improvements Management Office, (816) 513-2757.
+Media inquiries and other requests for more information about this issue should be directed to Randall Landes, city treasurer in the Finance Department, (816) 513-1024.